Israeli authorities probe suspected Gaza intelligence leak by Netanyahu aide

 “For the last year they have been waiting to hear any intelligence or any information about negotiations for the release of those hostages.
 If some of that information had been stolen from army sources then we think that the families have the right to learn about any relevant detail,” she added.

-In another session on Sunday about the investigation by the Shin Bet domestic security service, police and the military, the court ordered one suspect be released, while keeping others in remand, according to Israeli Channel 13 News.
+In another session on Sunday about the investigation by the Shin Bet domestic security service, police and the military, the court ordered one suspect be released, while keeping others in remand, according to Haaretz.

 Asked about the investigation, Bild said that it does not comment on its sources.
 “The authenticity of the document known to us was confirmed by the IDF (Israel Defense Forces) immediately after publication,” it said.